tjgillis/sdk-ios/README.markdown

     [PHAPIRequest setOptOutStatus:(BOOL)yesOrNo];

 You are responsible for providing an appropriate user interface for user opt-out.

-User data is sent by default.
+User opt-out status indicated by `[PHAPIRequest optOutStatus]` defaults to NO which means that user data is sent by default.
+The default value of this method can be changed by specifying PHDefaultUserIsOptedOut key with boolean value in the information property list file.
+If PHDefaultUserIsOptedOut is set to YES, then [PHAPIRequest optOutStatus] also defaults to YES, otherwise default value is NO. The ability to change default behavior can be useful for publishers who create games targeted at an expected underage audience.

 ### Recording game opens
 Your application must report each time that it comes to the foreground.
 PlayHaven uses these events to measure the click-through rate of your content units to help optimize the performance of your implementation.
 This request is asynchronous and may run in the background while your game is loading.